-Plaintiff claimed \$26,245.38 in damages for unpaid overtime wages plus an equal amount in liquidated damages.
+Plaintiff claimed he was entitled to \$10,986.13, plus liquidated damages, for unpaid overtime wages under the FLSA.
 Doc.
-No. 14-1 at 2.
-Under the Settlement Agreement, Plaintiff will receive \$12,000.00 for his claims for unpaid overtime wages, plus \$12,000.00 as liquidated damages as consideration for a release of his FLSA claim.5 Doc.
-No. 21-1 at 2, 3.
+No. 18-1 at 2.
+Under the Settlement Agreement, Plaintiff will receive \$3,500.00 for his claims for unpaid overtime wages and \$3,500 for liquidated damages.
+Doc.
+No. 25-1 at ¶ 3.
 Since Plaintiff is receiving less than the amount he claimed, Plaintiff has compromised his claims under the FLSA.
-See Caseres v.
+Caseres v.
 Texas de Brazil (Orlando) Corp., 6:13-cv-1001-Orl-37KRS, 2014 WL 12617465, at 2 (M.D.
 Fla.
 April.
 2, 2014) ("Because [plaintiff] will receive under the settlement agreement less than she averred she was owed under the FLSA, she has compromised her claim within the meaning of Lynn's Food Stores.").

 The case involves disputed issues regarding FLSA liability, which constitutes a bona fide dispute.
 Doc.
-No. 21 at 3.
-The parties disagreed regarding whether Plaintiff is entitled to receive any additional payment for overtime hours, the number of unpaid overtime hours, and whether Plaintiff is entitled to liquidated damages.
-Id.
+No. 25 at 2-3.
+The parties disagreed regarding whether Plaintiff was exempt from the FLSA's overtime provisions as a manager and whether Plaintiff was previously paid all overtime that was due.
+Id. at 3, 5.
 After receiving sufficient information to make informed decisions, the parties decided to settle their dispute in order to avoid the risk of litigation.
+See id.

-Id. at 3-4.
+at 5.
 Considering the foregoing, and the strong presumption favoring settlement, the undersigned finds the settlement amount to be fair and reasonable.